axioned/checklist/checklists/password-generation-rules.md

 category: General
 date: "2020-03-11"
 tags: ['password']
-description: These are the rules you need to follow when you generate any kind of password
+description: These are the rules you need to follow when you generate any password for a client/project tool/environment.
 ---

 - [ ] Password should be at least 16 characters long